 Enter the lien waiver which was invented to help manage this difficult situation: the construction industry’s receipt.

 Simply put, a lien waiver functions as a receipt.
-Lien waivers provide evidence that a payment was made (or promised); and in consideration of that payment or promise of payment, a party waives their rights to lien for a corresponding amount.
+Lien waivers provide evidence that a payment was made (or promised).
+In consideration of that payment or promise of payment, a party waives their rights to lien for a corresponding amount.
 However, while the lien waiver concept in theory is quite simple, actually using lien waivers on a project correctly can be very complicated and challenging for all involved.

 Breaking Lien Waivers Down